OpenStorageNetwork/openstoragenetwork.github.io/content/tutorials/_index.md

 ---
 title: Tutorials
-prev: docs/system-overview
+next: retrieve-data
-next: docs/folder/
+weight: 1
-weight: 10
+type: docs
 ---

 These exercises are to demonstrate common workflows using OSN.
 You may